 IDE Integration of L10n cloud apps

-As we all know, localization well made is a continuous task, as the resource files must be kept up-to-date while the development is progressing.
+As we know, localization well made is a continuous task, as the resource files must be kept up-to-date while the development is progressing.
 Consequently, it cannot be separated from the development process, but actually quite the opposite: it must be well structured and aligned with the software development.

 An IDE plugin for developers can upload source strings files for translation with just one click.
 This little trick can make a huge difference when deploying a multilingual product.
 Distributed teams using a versioning system can rely on just one developer (yes! yes! yes!) to manage the whole localization process.
 A developer can simply pull their commits to maintain consistency of all languages.
 You have to admit, it seems quite handy!